mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-Note that an RTP receiver cannot request a reset of a particular media frame because the sending QUIC implementation might already have sent data for one or more following frames on the same stream.
-In that case, STOP\_SENDING and the resulting RESET\_STREAM would also discard the following media frames and thus lead to unintentionally skipping one or more frames.
+Note that an RTP receiver cannot request a reset of a particular media frame because the sending QUIC implementation might already have sent data for one or more following media frames on the same stream.
+In that case, STOP\_SENDING and the resulting RESET\_STREAM would also discard the following media frames and thus lead to unintentionally skipping one or more media frames.

 A translator that translates between two endpoints, both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other unless it forwards the RTP packets encapsulated in DATAGRAMs.

 QUIC implementations will fragment large RTP packets into smaller QUIC STREAM frames.
-The resulting QUIC STREAM frames are transmitted reliably and in order such that a receiving application can read a complete RTP packet from the stream as long as the stream is not closed with a RESET\_STREAM frame.
-No retransmission has to be implemented by the application since QUIC frames lost in transit are retransmitted by QUIC.
+The data carried in these QUIC STREAM frames is transmitted reliably and in order such that a receiving application can read a complete RTP packet from the stream as long as the stream is not closed with a RESET\_STREAM frame.
+No retransmission has to be implemented by the application since data that was carried in QUIC frames that were lost in transit is retransmitted by QUIC.

 ### Flow control and MAX\_STREAMS {#quic-flow-cc}